Operations

 • the flight is operated by an external airline, or

-• the flight is the subject of an exemption from the requirement to hold an ATL and
+• the flight is the subject of an exemption from the requirement to hold an ATL

-• an external airline is one that has its place of business in a country other than the United Kingdom or any territory for whose foreign relations Her Majesty’s Government in the United Kingdom is responsible, and
+• an external airline is one that has its principal place of business in a country other than the United Kingdom or any territory for whose foreign relations Her Majesty’s Government in the United Kingdom is responsible, and

 It is an offence for an operator to use an aircraft in contravention of the above requirement to hold an ATL.